LuciusHayden/Bullet-Hell-Pygame/README.md

 - Lives and Health reminder at the top.
 A basic feature that almost every game has to show you how many lives you have remaining and how much health you have left.

 - If a player tries to hide behind the walls of the game they will take continuous damage (1 per 200 ms) until they return to the map.
 This allows for more interesting ways to escape a bunch of projectiles while stilling having a cost for a 'get out of jail free card'

+- Protection after losing a life or losing a little bit of health in order to give you a breather after dying (and so you dont dye again instantly)

 # Lessons learned